-Worcester Housing Authority is a public housing agency in Worcester, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 14th, 2018, Worcester Housing Authority has 1 waiting lists that are open now or opening soon.
+Worcester Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 7th, 2022, Worcester Housing Authority has 1 waiting lists that are open now or opening soon.

-As of 11/14/2018, it is not known if Worcester Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 07/07/2022, it is not known if Worcester Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Worcester Housing Authority manages 3,753 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Worcester Housing Authority manages 3,708 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Tenant Protection||Ported Out||VASH|